Oldham and Rochdale Line: Proposed future development

 The Ashton Loop would extend the line beyond Ashton town centre to Oldham Mumps.
 Both would connect Rochdale to its neighbouring towns without the need to travel in and out of Manchester city centre.

 Initial high level feasibility work was undertaken by officials at Transport for Greater Manchester which demonstrated the route is technically possible.

 Services

-Full route (Pink Line)
+Full route

 On this line, full route run from East Didsbury – Rochdale Town Centre during all Metrolink operational times.

-Part route (Brown Line)
+Part-time route

 Short workings from East Didsbury – Shaw and Crompton during peak times only.